JervenBolleman/hashpan/README.md

 the skills and access to computational resources of a typical working software engineer.

-On a MacBook Air Mid 2012 execution is on the order of 2µs per credit card number, so my final run would be 44 to 45 hours on a single core, depending on how well my fan holds out, or 11 hours using all 4 functional units.
-Running this on a commercial graphics card would be a walk in the park.
+On a MacBook Air Mid 2012 execution is on the order of 1.080 µs per credit card number, so my final run would be 22 to 23 hours on a single core, depending on how well my fan holds out, or 5 and 1/2 hours using all 4 functional units of my Macbook Air.
+Running this on a consumer graphics card would be a walk in the park, but I am a programmer not a gamer so I don't own such a rig.

-That is based on 73 IINs found in the hacker database, then searching all possible legitimate PANs for the IIN, which is one billion or 9 digits.
+That is based on 73 IINs found in the hacker database, then searching all possible legitimate PANs for the IIN, which is one billion pans representing 9 digits of the PAN.

 Methodology
 ===========